sam0x17/truthy/README.md

-# to_b
+# truthy

-Monkey-patches all objects in crystal with a `to_b` (to boolean) method that will intelligently return a boolean based on the value of the object.
+Truthy patches all objects in crystal with a `to_b` (to boolean) method that will intelligently return a boolean based on the value of the object.
 This will differ from `!!(expr)` in a number of cases including the handling of `""` and `'\0'` as `false`, and properly handling of class instances.

 `expr.to_b` will always return `true` or `false` no matter what you pass to it. `!!(expr)` is used as a fallback for any language features that are not explictly covered.

-An alias is provided so that you can also use `*.to_b?` if you think this makes more sense than `to_b` without the question mark.
-Both methods function in exactly the same way.
+An alias is provided so that you can also use `*.truthy?` if you think this makes more sense than `to_b` without the question mark.
+Both methods function in exactly the same way and are interchangable.

 ## Installation